dselivanov/rsparse/README.md

 * built on top of `RcppArmadillo`
 * extensively uses **BLAS** and parallelized with **OpenMP**

-Here is example of `reco::WRMF` on [lastfm360k](https://www.upf.edu/web/mtg/lastfm360k) dataset in comparison with other good implementations:
+Here is example of `rsparse::WRMF` on [lastfm360k](https://www.upf.edu/web/mtg/lastfm360k) dataset in comparison with other good implementations:

 <img src="https://github.com/dselivanov/bench-wals/raw/master/img/wals-bench-cg.png" width="600">